For most small business owners, there’s a contestant temptation to do everything yourself.

 - Improving Employee Health and Safety

 Another lesser-known reason for an updated time card system is the improvement your employees will have on their health and safety.
-An updated time card system can help to improve the health and wellness of your employees by alerting those who are prone to overworking that it is time for a break or that their maximum number of hours for the week has been reached.
+An updated system to track employee time and attendance can help to improve the health and wellness of your employees by alerting those who are prone to overworking that it is time for a break or that their maximum number of hours for the week has been reached.
 By making your employees aware of these things, they can better manage their time, not push themselves too hard, helping to reduce workplace accidents that can easily occur when there are overworked, distracted, and stressed employees on the job.

 Regardless of the size of your company, having a better understanding of your team and the hours they work can help you to be a better employer, manager, and business owner.
 By being able to properly manage your employees’ time and attendance, you’ll also be one step closer to growing your business.